embedded-mas/embedded-mas/tests/jason_ROS_integration/serviceAction/README.md

 rosrun turtlesim turtlesim_node
 ```

-4. In JEdit, open the file serviceAction.mas2j and run the application
+4. To run with gradle, in a shell, type  ```./gradlew run```

+5. As an alternative, to run with JEdit, follow the following steps: (1) unzip the file [libs.zip](libs.zip) in the lib/ folder placed within the Jason instalation folder (same folder where the Jason jar is placed); (2) Open the file serviceAction.mas2j and uncomment the classpath directive (line 22); and (3) run the application